It’s the most prestigious conference in all of College football.

 From elite recruiting, to lucrative NIL deals for players, the Big Ten has it all.
 These individuals represent the conference with class and annually fields some of the country’s best players.
 All 14 of them will be looking to add to their legacies this fall.

 14. Tom Allen, Indiana: Over the past five years on the job he has delivered two winning seasons.
 Allen’s tenure has been a rollercoaster ride thus far.
 The Hoosiers won eight games in 2019, and finished 12th in the final AP Poll of 2020.
 However, Allen followed up that successful season with a 2-10 campaign, including a winless mark in Big Ten play last year.
-Indiana is currently on a 10-game losing streak, which is the worst in the Power Five.
+Indiana is currently on a eight-game losing streak, which is the worst in the conference.
 The Big Ten East is arguably the toughest division in College football, and Allen has stockpiled a 10-20 record against the other six teams.
 Now the 52-year old needs to deliver something worthwhile for Indiana fans to feel positive about the direction of the program.
 The schedule this fall is daunting though, with road games at Cincinnati, Nebraska, Ohio State and Michigan State.

 13. Greg Schiano, Rutgers: The 55-year old coached for 11 seasons in his first stint with the Scarlet Knights, and stockpiled a 68-67 record during that span.
 However, that was when Rutgers played in the now defunct Big East.
 Schiano quickly found out that the Big Ten is more deep and competitive.
 In two years back on the job, Schiano has delivered a 8-14 record for the Scarlet Knights, including a 5-13 mark against Big Ten opponents.
 Everything has been trending up approaching Schiano’s 14th season with the program.
 Rutgers even played in a bowl game in 2021, despite it being by default.
 Regardless, the Scarlet Knights earned that opportunity at the postseason because of their academic success.
 Schiano has his team headed in the right direction though, and they’re due for a winning season in 2022.